TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 I spent most of that day sitting in hospital waiting rooms, and occasionally getting scanned and prodded.

 The blood test was much bigger and longer than my first one.
 They took eight vials of blood, my personal record, so I was pleased that I had done that first one at the GP already, as a kind of warmup.
-And as always, the blood test nurses were patient and amazing.
+And as always, the blood test nurses were patiently amazing.

 And that was my first time getting a Subway at the hospital Subway.